OfferZen-Community/ultimate-software-developer-hiring-guide/docs/about-this-guide/about-this-guide-intro.md

 ---
-description: The ultimate tech hiring guide, brought to you by OfferZen.
+description: About the ultimate software developer hiring guide, brought to you by OfferZen.
 id: about-this-guide-intro
 sidebar_position: 1
 slug: /